antonwalvoord/nfr-megathread-notes/General/Team shipping address.md

 S.B.
 250
 Evanston IL 60208

 *In truth, the package will first go to the shipping and receiving loading dock in Tech, which the autobay is across from in the alley between Tech and Ford.
-Then, the shipping and receiving people like Antonio (See [[Useful contacts]]) (super friendly guy, still working there as of Jan 2025) will hand-deliver the package to the office.*
+Then, the shipping and receiving people like [[Useful contacts#Antonio|Antonio]] (super friendly guy, still working there as of Jan 2025) will hand-deliver the package to the office.*